Paying for Grad School

 Did you know that grad school can actually be free?
 Below are a few ways that students pay for this additional education.

-Many universities offer graduate assistantships which are basically part-time jobs in research or teaching.
+Many universities offer graduate assistantships, which are basically part-time jobs in research or teaching that also include a tuition waiver.
 Most schools waive tuition for graduate assistants and also pay them a salary.
 While the salary may not cover all of your living expenses, assistantships can make a big dent in your graduate school costs!

 Employer Tuition Reimbursement